oyindonesia/oybayar-docs/source/index.html.md

 **Overview**

 OY!
 Payment Checkout/Invoice is a pre-built payment page that allows your business to easily and securely accept payments online.
-Currently, our payment checkout/invoice page supports Credit Card, Debit Card, Bank Transfer, E-Wallet (ShopeePay), and QR Code (QRIS) payment methods.
+Currently, our payment checkout/invoice page supports Credit Card, Debit Card, Bank Transfer, E-Wallet (ShopeePay, LinkAja), and QR Code (QRIS) payment methods.
 You can create payment checkout/invoice pages through various methods: OY!
 Dashboard, pre-generated URL, and API.

 Creating a payment checkout/invoice page is free!
 You will only be charged when you successfully receive a payment made through that checkout/invoice page.